(All fields required)

 Please enter your name.

 Cincinnati Children’s is one of the world’s largest centers devoted to pediatric medical research.
-We provide 1 million square feet of research laboratory space to investigators working to improve child health, with plans under way to build an additional 300,000 square feet.
+We provide more than 1.4 million square feet of research laboratory space to investigators working to improve child health.

-To support innovation, we have established a vast array of core services that provide investigators access to cutting-edge technology.
-Our capabilities include sophisticated biomedical informatics, expertise in developing transgenic mouse models, unique cleanroom facilities for viral vector development and cell manipulation, a new pluripotent stem cell facility, high-throughput DNA analysis, advanced pathology services and more.
+To support innovation, we have established a vast array of core services, known here as shared facilities, that provide investigators access to cutting-edge technology.
+Our capabilities include sophisticated biomedical informatics, expertise in developing transgenic mouse models, unique cleanroom facilities for viral vector development and cell manipulation, a pluripotent stem cell facility, high-throughput DNA analysis, advanced pathology services and more.

 We focus on computational approaches to problems in biomedical research.
-Our mission is to provide the skilled staff and technologies needed to acquire, store and analyze biomedical data using high-performance computational systems.
+Our mission is to provide the skilled staff and technologies needed to acquire, store and analyze large amounts of biomedical data using high-performance computational systems.

 In addition to conducting basic research, we offer resources and services to investigators at Cincinnati Children’s and the University of Cincinnati College of Medicine.